Little baby me was born in the UK, and I’ve since spent loads of my life living in various parts of it.

 For reasons I can’t quite work out, the UK is massively associated with the scar-headed little boy.

 To celebrate our association with him and his made-up wizard friends, there are loads of Harry Potter attractions in the UK.
 Some of the biggest and best are Alnwick Castle, Harry Potter Studios, the Jacobite Steam Train, Gloucester Cathedral, and the themed walking tours in Edinburgh.
+You’ll find all of these and more in this article.

 In London’s King’s Cross station, you can even visit Platform 9 and ¾.
 A word of warning though: it won’t take you anywhere, obviously.
 Because the idea of a magical train is imaginary.
 Just like the whole franchise.